HubSpot vs Keap CRM Contents

 As you can see there is much more to this total cost of ownership than just the retail price.

-ActiveCampaign is performing miracles with a team about 1/5th the size of Infusionsoft.
+ActiveCampaign is performing miracles with a small team and a lot of new funding.

 And Nimble is a solid social CRM that can sit on top of most any other platform.